 Shelter Point Regional Park is a popular beach-front day-use park and campground located on Texada Island.
 The park is broken down into the main campground and the Bella Maria campground.
 The Powell River Regional District proudly operates this family-friendly park.
 Onsite caretakers Kevin Wilson and Lisa Alcos are available to assist with visitor’s needs.
 The park is open for camping year-round, though many of the facilities are only available during the summer camping season.
-Showers and flush toilets will be closed for the season on October 28, 2016 when the camping rates will decrease to our off-season rates.
+Showers and flush toilets will be open on April 7th for the 2017 camping season.

 If you have any questions that are not answered below, please contact our caretakers at 604 486-7228 or the regional district office at 604 485-2260 or email firstname.lastname@example.org.